botnursery/S.BUS-UART-decoder-FPGA/README.md

 # SBUS / UART Implementation

-A very simple UART and inverted Futaba s.Bus implementation, written in Verilog.
+A very simple UART inverted and Futaba S.BUS implementation, written in Verilog.
+Based on `ben-marshall/uart` repository.

 ---

 This is a really simple implementation of a Universal Asynchronous Reciever Transmitter (UART) modem.

-And also it its inverted version with frame decoder known as Futaba sBus protocol.
+And also it its inverted version with frame decoder known as Futaba S.BUS protocol.

+Added a block of Start-bit detection, as well as a monitoring module.

 It can be synthesised for use with FPGAs, and is small enough to sit along side most existing projects as a peripheral.